 Have you ever heard a couple say, “Building our new custom home over two years was a joyful, educational, and worthwhile experience?”
 Probably not!
 Personally, from gabbing with my friends over the years about their experiences, I always left the conversation wondering what reset buttons I would use to prevent or reduce the intensity of overwhelming emotions that can often run astray.
+Every couple’s relationships are unique and require their own approach to handling conflicts, especially when navigating such a major project.
 And, many years later I was put to the test.

 Building a home from scratch is a project that requires you to make a multitude of decisions.
 When you have a Mars and a Venus or two Mars and two Venuses building, remodeling, or redecorating a home, it requires the ultimate commitment and a meeting of the minds.
-You will make joint decisions that are endless.
+Many couples end up arguing during this process, as joint decisions can feel endless.
+It’s important to have a clear idea of what you both want before starting the project, as this can help streamline choices and reduce misunderstandings.
 Since most of you are not contractors, architects, landscapers, or interior designers, the number one joint decision is your choice of that team.

 You both have to have 100% respect for the talent of your team of choice because you are going to rely on them to bring in a completed project that you enjoyed playing a part in.
 From the contractor to the architect to the landscaper and interior designer and let’s not forget the foreman who orchestrates the project, these are the people you will lean on for their expert advice.
+It is important to be able to explain your preferences clearly to your team, using the right words to communicate your ideas and expectations.
 Choices you have to make are in the hundreds and they never stop.
 And, unless you are ‘twins in thought’ – it might be wise to add a shrink onto the list of your team!

 My Ultimate Concierge and I are twins in thought.
 We read one another’s minds.
 As I have written in the past, we love the same lifestyle, the same art, the same type of restaurants, the same TV shows, the same kind of people and friends, etc. We are lucky we chose one another because we are an in-sync couple.
 We just agree on almost everything.
+Putting your ideas in writing and choosing your words carefully can help avoid misunderstandings with your team.
 A miracle if there ever was one!
 Therefore, it was easy for us to choose our team and the three most important members.
 The contractor, the interior designer, and the foreman were not only the tops in their respective fields; they also bonded in friendship and loved the project.

 There Were Situations!